Does Creatine Break a Fast? Simple Creatine Guide for Fasting

 Thorne Powdered Creatine

-I love this brand for a few reasons, with the first being that it is an unflavoured form of creatine monohydrate, containing no other additives or ingredients.In addition to this, Thorne supplements go through rigorous testing to make sure they are free of pesticides, heavy metals and other contaiminants.
+I love this brand for a few reasons, with the first being that it is an unflavoured form of creatine monohydrate containing no other additives or ingredients.
+In addition to this, Thorne supplements go through rigorous testing to make sure they are free of pesticides, heavy metals, and other contaminants.

 Optimum Nutrition Creatine Capsules

 Taking your creatine in a capsule is a great alternative if you prefer not to use a powder.
 I like this brand because of the minimal and simple ingredients, along with the fact that it is tested for banned substances.
-This brand also contains 2.5 g of creatine per capsule, meaning that you would only need to take 2 per day to reach a standard 5g daily serving.
+This brand also contains 2.5 g of creatine per capsule, meaning you only need to take 2 per day to reach a standard 5g daily serving.

 Other Creatine Resources